California fast food workers to get $20 minimum wage under new deal between labor and the industry – KION546

 Associated Press

 SACRAMENTO, Calif.
-(AP) — Most fast food workers in California would get a $20 minimum wage next year — a nearly $5 per hour raise — under a deal announced Monday between labor unions and the industry that will avoid a costly referendum on the November 2024 ballot.
+(AP) — Most fast food workers in California would be paid at least $20 per hour next year under a new bill in the state Legislature aimed at ending a standoff between the industry and labor unions over wages and working conditions.

-The mandatory raise would apply to all fast food restaurants in California that are part of a chain with at least 60 locations nationwide.
-It does not apply to restaurants that operate a bakery and sell bread as a stand-alone menu item, such as Panera Bread.
-The $20 wage would start April 1 and a council would have the power to raise it each year through 2029.
+California’s minimum wage is already among the highest in the country at $15.50 per hour.
+The bill, filed Monday with the blessing of both labor unions and the fast food industry, would increase the minimum wage to $20 per hour for workers at restaurants in California that have at least 60 locations nationwide — with an exception for restaurants that make and sell their own bread, like Panera Bread.

-Ingrid Vilorio, a fast-food worker at a Jack In The Box in the San Francisco Bay Area, said the increase in salary next year will bring some relief to her family, who until recently was sharing a house with two other families to afford rent.
+The bill will impact about 500,000 fast food workers in California, according to the Service Employees International Union, which has been working to unionize fast food workers in the state.
+They include Ingrid Vilorio, who works at a Jack In The Box in the San Francisco Bay Area.
+She said the raise will help her family, who until recently was sharing a house with two other families to afford rent.

 “A lot of us (in the fast-food industry) have to have two jobs to make ends meet, this will give us some breathing space,” said Vilorio, who also works as a nanny.